Hadikheiri/Urmia_Lake_Change_Detection/README.md

 # Change Detection Analysis of Urmia Lake (2017-2024)

 ## 📊 Project Overview
 This repository presents a comprehensive analysis of surface area changes in Urmia Lake, Iran, using Sentinel-2 satellite imagery.
 Urmia Lake, once one of the largest saltwater lakes in the Middle East, has experienced substantial shrinkage over the past few decades due to factors such as climate change, decreasing precipitation, and extensive human water consumption.
-The aim of this project is to quantify these changes from 2017 to 2024 and analyze the impact of water management policies, especially water transfer projects.
+This project aims to quantify these changes from 2017 to 2024 and analyze the impact of water management policies, especially water transfer projects.

 ## 🛠️ Tools and Technologies Used
 - **Programming Language**: Python